113ll3/Ibmclouddocscli/idt/commands.md

 ## compound commands
 {: #compound}

-You are able to run several commands in one command-line statement by separating the {{site.data.keyword.dev_cli_notm}} commands with the `/` delimiter.
+You are able to run several commands in one command-line statement by separating the {{dev_cli_short}} commands with the `/` delimiter.
 More command-line flags can be used after you specify the compound commands.
 The following commands are examples of how you can use compound commands:

 ```bash
 ibmcloud dev build/run